ktakashi/sagittarius-scheme/README.md

     % make
     % make install

 Note: most of the Linux distributions already have Boehm GC in their package management system, such as `apt-get`.
-I recommend  to use it as long as Sagittarius does not bundle it.
+I recommend to use it for security reason.

 ## Building on Unix-like environment

-After installing CMake,  you are ready to build  Sagittarius; type the following command:
+After installing CMake and dependent libraries, you are ready to build Sagittarius; type the following command:

     % cmake .

 Note: The above command assumes you are in the source directory.

 It is possible to build Sagittarius in a directory that is not the top source directory of the distributed package (out-of-tree building);
 for example:

     % mkdir build